LogosNetwork/SDF/database_doc/database_format.md

 | outstanding_reward | 16 | Amount of rewards left to be claimed |

 Note, rep_rewards_db is keyed by concatenating representative account address with epoch number.
-This record is populated when a rep votes during a given epoch, though the outstanding reward will start at 0.
+This record is populated when a rep votes during a given epoch, though the outstanding reward will be 0 at that time.
 The first time either this rep or an account proxying to this rep claims a reward, the outstanding reward balance will be set.
 The record can be pruned when outstanding_reward goes to 0 again.